TBragg800/LocalStorage/README.md

   [Questions](#Questions)

 ## Description
   This is an application created by following the Javascript 30 instruction series by Wes Bos.
-The purpose of the exercise is get more experience with progamming and calculating on-scroll animations, window events and debouncing.
+The purpose of the exercise is get more experience with managing/updating localstorage and event delegation.
 To find out more about the instruction series visit the site at [Wes Bos JavaScript 30](https://javascript30.com/)

 ## Installation
   Simply clone the repo locally.